 Forgery

-Forgery offences under part 5 of the Crimes Act make it an offence to make, use or possess, a false document for the purpose of obtaining a financial advantage or influencing the exercise of a public duty.
+Forgery offences under part 5 of the Crimes Act criminalise the production, use or possession of a false document for the purpose of obtaining a financial advantage or influencing the exercise of a public duty.
 A relevant document might include a bank statement or passport.

 Penalties